Rattlesnake Ridge

 Many trails and roads meander throughout the property.
 This is a good area for driving your llamas, but note that some roads have elevation change.
 Note when driving your llamas that there is a 10mph speed limit.

-The PLTA Pack Trials are being separated from rendezvous this year, to be held in the Fall.
+The PLTA Pack Trials are being separated from rendezvous this year, to be held in the Fall, October 2-3, double all class.
 This should provide a more relaxed schedule and increased focus on the seminars and hands-on interaction at rendezvous.
 More information about the pack trial will be provided soon.

 Schedule*: